Wondering if your toddler is ready to transition to one nap? Learn when to drop that second nap plus get essential tips for a smooth process.

 - Can remain happy and alert for at least four hours straight

-- Takes a long time to fall asleep for his morning nap
+- Takes a long time to fall asleep for the morning nap

 - Takes a short nap

-Do you struggle with getting your child to take a nap?
-Download my PDF, The Five Habits That Will Make Your Child’s Naps Easier!
-Discover the five steps you need to do to finally get a break while your child naps.
+Free download: Do you struggle with getting her to take a nap?
+Download The Five Habits That Will Make Your Child’s Naps Easier!
+Discover the five steps you need to do to finally get a break while she naps.
 You’ll also get my newsletters, which parents say they LOVE:

 “I’m so happy that I subscribed to your emails. ” -Priscilla S.